Eight killed in lightning strike in Jharkhand | Devdiscourse

-Eight persons standing under a tree during a heavy rain were killed and two others injured in a lightning strike in Garhwa district on Thursday, the police said.
-Ten people had taken shelter beneath the tree at Passi village under Majhiaon police station when lightning struck the tree around noon, Garhwa Sub-divisional Police Officer Om Prakash Tiwari said.
+Eight persons were killed and two others injured in a lightning strike in Jharkhand's Garhwa district on Thursday, police said.
+The incident occurred at Passi village under Majhiaon police station during a downpour.

-While six persons died on the spot, two others succumbed to injuries in the Garhwa Sadar Hospital.
-The two injured are being treated at the same hospital, Tiwari said.
+Those 10 persons had taken shelter under a tree which was struck by lightning, leading to the death of eight of them.
+The two injured were hospitalised.

-Chief Minister Raghubar Das expressed grief over the incident.
-The district administration has given Rs 4 lakh to each of the family of the deceased as compensation, an official release said.
+The administration has given Rs 4 lakh to each of the family of the deceased as compensation, an official release said..

-The deceased were identified as Sunil Chaudhary (28), Raju Chaudhary (30), Krishna Chaudhary (15), Antu Patwa (16), Subham Kumar (20), Pawan Kumar (18), Sonu Chaudhary (18) and Sanjay Choudhary (50), the police said.
-All the victims were residents of places under Majhiaon police station..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)